hhkaos/awesome-arcgis/front-end/dojo/configurable-apps/README.md

 * [directions](https://github.com/SpatialAgent/directions): Directions is a configurable template for providing turn by turn directions to features within a layer or a specific destination.

-* [local-perspective](https://github.com/SpatialAgent/local-perspective): ArcGIS Local Perspective Template
+* [local-perspective](https://github.com/SpatialAgent/local-perspective): Highlights features within a buffered distance of a user-selected location.
+Allows users to scroll through operational layers in the map to explore that location.
+Also provides demographic data, lifestyle data, live weather feed, and directions.

 ### Apps developed by the community

 * [youtube-video-tour](https://github.com/Geo-Developers/youtube-video-tour): This application shows a route path synchronised with a video.
 It uses a GPX file with GPS coordinates and a timestamp with a video on Youtube.

-# People you must follow
+## People you should know

 ||Name|Linkedin|Github|Twitter|ArcGIS Online|Geonet|
 |---|---|---|---|---|---|---|